manifestinteractive/boxy-brown/README.md

 ### Step 3:

 Place Bluetooth Module in the exact location shown below ( only do this if you have already soldered the wires to the Bluetooth Module ).
-The reason for this specific location is that this will be underneath the MP3 Shield when you stack in on top of the Arduino.
+The reason for this specific location is that this will be underneath the MP3 Shield when you stack it on top of the Arduino.
 This specific placement does not obscure or make contact with anything on the Arduino Uno.
 While you have the MP3 Shield flipped over on its back side, you should go ahead and solder the LEFT speaker connector to the amp on the MP3 Shield.
 DO NOT attach the RIGHT one, as that will actually block your ability to mount the MP3 Shield to the Arduino Board.
 Since the audio files are Mono, you only need one speaker to play the audio files.

 See the [Bluetooth LE Assembly Documentation](https://learn.adafruit.com/getting-started-with-the-nrf8001-bluefruit-le-breakout) if you need further assistance.